jamsocket/jamsocket-nextjs-tutorial/README.md

 When developing locally with the Jamsocket Dev CLI, we can just pass `{ dev: true }` to the `Jamsocket` constructor.
 We'll replace this with account and service names and an API token when it comes time to deploy this to Jamsocket.
 You can see an example in [in the `@jamsocket/server` docs](/client-libraries/js-server).

 The returned `jamsocket` instance has a `connect()` method that we'll use to get a connection URL for connecting to the our session backend from a browser.
 It takes a single, optional `connectRequest` argument.
 The `connectRequest` object allows us to configure a lot of aspects of how the session backend runs.
 (Our docs have more information about [connect() options for the HTTP API](https://docs.jamsocket.com/platform/reference/v2#get-a-connection-url-for-a-backend).)
 For now, we will only use one of those options: `key`.
 You can learn more about keys [here](https://docs.jamsocket.com/concepts/keys), but for now it suffices to say that we'll just use a document name.
-And for this demo, we'll just have one document that everybody edits called `default`.
+And for this demo, we'll just have one document that everybody edits called `whiteboard-123`.

 The result of the `jamsocket.connect()` function contains a [Connection URL](/concepts/connection-url) that you can use to connect to the session backend, a status URL which returns the current status of the session backend, and some other values like the backend's ID.